BenSampo/laravel-enum/README.md

 ### getRandomKey(): string

+Returns a random key from the enum.
+Useful for factories.

 ``` php
 UserType::getRandomKey(); // Returns 'Administrator', 'Moderator', 'Subscriber' or 'SuperAdministrator'
 ```

 ### getRandomValue(): int

+Returns a random value from the enum.
+Useful for factories.

 ``` php
 UserType::getRandomValue(); // Returns 0, 1, 2 or 3